microsoftgraph/msgraph-sdk-powershell/src/readme.graph.md

         return $;
       }

-# Add custom -All parameter to *_List cmdlets that support Odata next link.
+# Add custom -PageSize parameter to *_List cmdlets that support Odata next link.
   - from: source-file-csharp
     where: $
     transform: >